Dalit: Demographics

 Scheduled Castes distribution in India by state and union territory according to the 2011 Census of India.
 Punjab had the highest proportion of its population as SC (around 32%), while India's island territories and two northeastern states had approximately zero.

 Scheduled Caste communities exist across India and comprised 16.6% of the country's population, according to the 2011 Census of India.
 Uttar Pradesh (21%), West Bengal (11%), Bihar (8%) and Tamil Nadu (7%) between them accounted for almost half the country's total Scheduled Caste population.
 They were most prevalent as a proportion of the states' population in Punjab, at about 32 per cent, while Mizoram had the lowest at approximately zero.

-Similar groups are found throughout the rest of the Indian subcontinent; less than 2 per cent of Pakistan's population are Hindu and 70–75 per cent of those Hindus are Dalits, in Nepal, Bangladesh had 5 million Dalits in 2010 with the majority being landless and in chronic poverty, and Sri Lanka.
+Similar groups are found throughout the rest of the Indian subcontinent; less than 2 per cent of Pakistan's population are Hindu and 70–75 per cent of those Hindus are Dalits.
+Dalits are found in Nepal, in Bangladesh, which had 5 million Dalits in 2010 with the majority being landless and in chronic poverty, and in Sri Lanka.
 They are also found as part of the Indian diaspora in many countries, including the United States, United Kingdom, Singapore, and the Caribbean.
 While discrimination against Dalits has declined in urban areas and in the public sphere, it still exists in rural areas and in the private sphere, in everyday matters such as access to eating places, schools, temples and water sources.
 Some Dalits successfully integrated into urban Indian society, where caste origins are less obvious.
 In rural India, however, caste origins are more readily apparent and Dalits often remain excluded from local religious life, though some qualitative evidence suggests that exclusion is diminishing.

 India is home to over 200 million Dalits.
 According to Paul Diwakar, a Dalit activist from the National Campaign on Dalit Human Rights, "India has 600,000 villages and almost every village a small pocket on the outskirts is meant for Dalits."